 If the risk that was foreseen lies in the downgrade itself, then there is no importance to what led to it.
-In such a case a downgrade is a defined event, devoid of ambiguity, seemingly neutral from the sequence of events that led to it.
-A downgrade solely indicates a realizing risk to the investor's returns.
-In this sense, a "risk" is any risk, whether it is a risk that is the outcome of the issuer's "fault", or not.
-It means that the activation of a rating trigger is possible even if the downgrade is not strictly related to the issuer's subjective financial condition.
-Defining the foreseen risk as "any risk" means that the parties have exclusively imposed all the risk of a downgrade on to the issuer's shoulders, and thus complete protection to its interests is required.
-If that is indeed the case, then there is no place for a "lack-of-foreseeability" claim.
+In such a case, a downgrade is a defined event, devoid of ambiguity, completely separate from the sequence of events leading to it and indicating solely a realization of the risk to the investor’s returns.
+In this sense, a “risk” refers to any risk, whether or not it is the issuer’s “fault.”
+Thus, the activation of a rating trigger is possible even if the downgrade is not strictly related to the issuer’s subjective financial condition.
+Defining the foreseen risk as “any risk” means that the parties have exclusively allocated all the risk of a downgrade to the issuer, and, therefore complete protection of its interests is required.
+If that is indeed the case, then a “lack of foreseeability” claim is not applicable.

-On the other hand, if the risk foreseen by the parties is related to the issuer's "fault" and it focuses on the objective risk concerning the issuer's endogenous characteristics and its creditworthiness then it should be detached from the systematic risk factors effecting the market as a whole.
-This means that the parties have relied on ratings only as a proxy for the issuer's conduct, as opposed to a comprehensive analysis of market latitude effects, where these effects do not necessarily have a proven impact on the issuer.
-For example, a slowdown in market activity during financial crisis, will not necessarily affect the issuer's solvency or its ability to repay its commitments, if it does not suffer from liquidity problems.
+On the other hand, if the risk foreseen by the parties is related to the issuer’s “fault,” and focuses on the objective risk regarding the issuer’s endogenous characteristics and its creditworthiness, then it should be separated from the systematic risk factors affecting the market as a whole.
+This means that the parties have relied on ratings only as a proxy for the issuer’s conduct, as opposed to a comprehensive analysis of market latitude effects, where these effects do not necessarily have a proven impact on the issuer.
+For example, a slowdown in market activity during a financial crisis will not necessarily affect the issuer’s solvency or its ability to repay its commitments, if it does not suffer from liquidity problems.

-There are good reasons to believe that the risk that the parties sought to allocate is not the risk of a downgrade "per se", but the risk of a downgrade that indicates a specific-subjective financial risk for default.
+There are good reasons to believe that the risk that the parties sought to allocate was not the risk of a downgrade per se, but the risk of a downgrade that indicates a specific, subjective financial risk for default.

-First, the linguistic definition of the term "ratings" indicates that the risk allocated by the parties is the risk relate directly to the issuer.
-This definition is concerned with performing microeconomics analysis as opposed to macroeconomic assessments.
-Therefore, a downgrade that deviates from the direct impact on the specific issuer, or does not consider its specific characteristics, goes beyond the true purpose of the ratings that the parties sought to use.
+First, the definition of the term “ratings” indicates that the risk allocated by the parties is the risk related directly to the issuer.
+This definition involves performing microeconomic rather than macroeconomic analysis as assessments.
+Therefore, a downgrade that deviates from the direct impact on the specific issuer, or that does not consider the issuer’s specific characteristics, goes beyond the true purpose of the ratings intended by the parties.

-Second, such indication can be learned from the parties' behavior in real-time.
-Rating Triggers are not designed as an automatic mechanism.
-The parties have left discretion in their hands, which allows them to decide whether they wish to activate the trigger or not.
-That might indicate that a downgrade is a necessary condition for the activation of a rating trigger, but is not a sufficient one.
-As described before, all parties assume rational behavior, which implies that another necessary condition is that the activation would happen only if this is the correct business decision at the same point in time.
-In this sense, the parties will examine all alternative options available before setting-off a trigger and will avoid its activation if the investor's alternatives are not significantly preferable.
+Second, the parties’ behavior in real time provides indications about their intentions.
+A rating trigger is not designed as an automatic mechanism.
+The parties have discretion left in their hands, which allows them to decide whether they wish to activate the trigger or not, indicating that a downgrade is a necessary but not sufficient condition for activating a rating trigger.
+As described before, all parties are assumed to be rational, implying that another necessary condition is that the activation would occur only if this is the correct business decision at a specific point in time.
+Thus, the parties will examine all alternative options available before activating a trigger, and will avoid its activation if the investor’s alternatives are not significantly advantageous.